idealius/transpose_covid_timeseries/readme.md

 ### Features:
 - Converts US county data to state data
 - Converts province data to country data
-- Converts totals to rates (to prevent this, change CONVERT_TO_RATE to False at the beginning of each script)
+- Versions of scripts to run totals or rates of deaths/cases (9/19/20 update)
 - Transposes dates so each row has a date, country, and case/death data both absolute and per capita
 - Creates `us_cause_of_death_2015_t.csv` from CDC 2015 pdf data listing the top 5 causes of death per state absolute and per capita
 - Adds lockdown and contact tracing data to world output files (must be manually updated from `https://ourworldindata.org/grapher/covid-contact-tracing`)